HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 python client.py --model_name qwen2
 ```

-Part of the respond appears as follow:
+If the execution is successful, part of the response would be:

 ```bash
 ----- Processing: model qwen2 -----